zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ramon was shooting the breeze with some “old-timers ” at the bar in this town.
 An “old-timer” is someone who has lived in a partic ular place for a long time.
 Someone who is, I don’t know, 70 or 80 years old an d has lived in a town or a city his whole life would certainly be considered a n “old-timer.”
 Someone who could tell you a lot about that particular place.

 Alisha doesn’t quite understand why Ramon went to t his town.
 She says, “To each his own, but that sounds like dullsville to me .”
-The expression “to each his own” means each person has his own likes, his own w ants, and not everyone may like what that person likes.
+The expression “to each his own” means each person has his own likes, his own wants, and not everyone may like what that person likes.
 I may like drinkin g wine.
 You may like drinking beer.
 There is no right or wrong.
 Each person has h is own preferences, own interest.
-Obviously Alisha doesn’t like this idea o f going to a small town.
+Obviously Alisha doesn’t like this idea of going to a small town.

 She says, “That sounds like dullsville (dullsville) .”
 “Dullsville” is a funny word that means a very boring, uninteresting place or situati on.
 Ramon responds, “Then I guess you wouldn’t want to go back with me this sum mer for their wine festival.”
 A “festival” (festival) is some sort of celebration  or party, often organized by a community or a town.
-In this case, this town is goi ng to have a wine festival.
+In this case, this town is going to have a wine festival.
 Now Ramon has gotten Alisha interested.
 She says, “Did you say wine?”
 She’s obviously someone who likes to drink wine.

 She says, “Maybe I shouldn’t dismiss small town cha rm quite so quickly.”
 “To dismiss” (dismiss) means to decide to ignore someth ing, to not pay attention to

 something, or to think something is not very import ant and therefore not pay attention to it.
 Alisha says, “Maybe I shouldn’t di smiss small town charm,” meaning even though before she thought this small t own was going to be uninteresting, if they have a wine festival, she mi ght want to go to it.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]